PelionIoT/mbed-client-cli/README.md

 ## Usage example

-Here is an example how to add new commands to command line library and execute the commands.
+Adding new commands to the Command Line Library and executing the commands:

 ```c++
 //example print function